ad3002/PyExp/README.md

 <a name="_intro"/>
 ## Introduction

 A data analysis workflow frequently consists of a sequence of steps applied to datasets.
-The purpose of TinyExp simplify fast creation and execution of such workflows.
-There are many complex tools like Taverna or Galaxy but lack of tolls for simple execution of series of data processing steps.
-TinyExp uses YAML files for keeping data and experiments settings.
+The purpose of PyExp simplify fast creation and execution of workflows like this.
+There are many complex tools like Taverna or Galaxy but lack of tools for simple execution of series of data processing steps.
+PyExp uses YAML files for keeping data and experiments settings.
 A preferable way to keep datasets is a tab delimited files.
 Each workflow steps can be extended with precondition, postcondition and checking functions.
-Execution status can be submitted to external webserver.
+Computation results can be submitted to external webserver.

-TinyExp includes four compoments:
+PyExp includes four compoments:

 - A class for fast model description.
 - A class for experiment manager.